 1737 S. Tamiami Trail, Sarasota, (941) 351-1688, yummyhouseflorida.com

-The best Chinese restaurant in Sarasota, Yummy House has been bustling since it opened in 2012, and the crowds haven’t died down since it moved to its current location opposite Sarasota Memorial Hospital last year.
+Yummy House has been bustling since it opened in 2012.
 We like the dishes with XO sauce, anything Szechuan and the salt and pepper tofu and eggplant.
-If you’re lucky enough to live nearby, Yummy House provides some of the best takeout around, perfect for a rainy night when you’d rather snuggle on the couch and watch a movie than go out to eat.
+If you’re lucky enough to live nearby, Yummy House provides great takeout, perfect for a rainy night when you’d rather snuggle on the couch and watch a movie than go out to eat.

 9105 Midnight Pass Road, Siesta Key, Sarasota, (941) 349-2212, opheliasonthebay.net